 Customers are what drive your business.
 Not revenue.
 Not product.
 Not even great people.
-But, in your passion for your business concept or product, do you, often, overlook or downplay the most important part of your business?
-The customer relationsh
+But, in your passion for your business strategy or product, do you, often, overlook or downplay the most important part of your business - the customer relationship?

 Sales success comes from doing the right things that make customers want to do business with you.
 But like with spiritual success there's also some wrong things that can prevent that success.
 I call them the “Seven Deadly Sins of Selling.”

 Successful selling is never easy.
 You have to have the right product for a target market; with the right team, and the right sales process that works in that market.
 And the critical point - to be successful - all three have to be in sync.

 You build a business by acquiring customers and driving revenue.
 That's about selling, which is about creating and delivering value.
 Many think all that's needed is to present them, send a proposal and the sale is theirs.
 Not today, and maybe not

 There are seven critical steps to getting customers and driving revenue.
 Learn what they are and you'll build long-term relationships with customers who keep coming back and become sources for future revenue.